Ayush891f/chat-app/README.md

 ## Description
 Say Hello to Seamless Communication! 🚀

-HiChat is your ultimate destination for hassle-free communication.
+ChatBuzz is your ultimate destination for hassle-free communication.
 Say hello to friends, family, and colleagues with ease using our intuitive platform.

-Check out the live version of HiChat [HERE🔗](https://hichat.w3yogesh.com/).

 ### ***Demo accounts***